Dilsv/contact-book/README.md

 - When building this code, entering details with capitalised letters was an issue.
 I fixed this by removing code that made the entry case sensitive.
 - When building this code, it only accepted numbers and single words.
 This is an action I intend to improve in my future projects.
+- When adding a new contact, it would accept a number as a country.
+- When running the code, the program will not show saved contacts but will save new contacts.

 ### Improvements
 - In my future projects, I intend on adding future features such as emails, addresses and last names.